 There are other chorus designs, but these are the basic (and indeed the building blocks for more involved chorus designs).

 So a chorus pedal will effectively produce a copy of the signal; modulate the copy, and output a blend of the dry and wet signals.

-It’s the blending of the dry and modulated signal(s) that produces the chorus effect electronically, just like it’s the blending of multiple voices that produces the chorus effect in nature.
+The blending of the dry and modulated signal(s) produces the chorus effect electronically, just like it's the blending of multiple voices that produces the chorus effect in nature.

 The Design Of A Chorus Effect Signal Path

-So how are chorus pedals built in order produce the chorus effect?
+So how are chorus pedals built to produce the chorus effect?